ericvids/wolfmidi/README.md

 Can I play NOW, daddy?
 ----------------------

+Download a pre-built wolfmidi.zip from the [Releases section](https://github.com/ericvids/wolfmidi/releases/).

-A pre-built [wolfmidi.pk3](https://github.com/ericvids/wolfmidi/raw/main/wolfmidi.pk3) has been provided for your convenience.
-Simply [download](https://github.com/ericvids/wolfmidi/raw/main/wolfmidi.pk3) the file, save it in your ECWolf folder, and modify your ECWolf startup shortcut to append the command-line parameters " --file wolfmidi.pk3" (without the quotes) in the shortcut's Target field.
+If you use [ECWolf](http://maniacsvault.net/ecwolf/), simply copy the .zip in your ECWolf folder, then modify your ECWolf startup shortcut to append the command-line parameters " --file wolfmidi.zip" (without the quotes) in the shortcut's Target field.

+If you use [wolfdosmpu](https://github.com/ericvids/wolfdosmpu/), you will need to unzip wolfmidi.zip's contents inside your game's installation directory, e.g., C:\WOLF3D. _You need to preserve the directory structure when unzipping!
+(Refer to your preferred zip utility's documentation for details.)_ (More information in the wolfdosmpu readme.)

 Don't hurt MIDI.
 ----------------

 ECWolf seems to use only the first (default) MIDI device reported in the system, which is usually the crappy Microsoft GS Wavetable Synth.
 You may need [MIDIMapper](https://coolsoft.altervista.org/en/midimapper) to set the Windows default MIDI device.

+If you use wolfdosmpu inside DOSBox, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).

 Bring "M" on!
 -------------